rust-lang/rfcs/text/0000-non-ascii-idents.md

 Note: New Unicode versions update the set of allowed codepoints.
 Additionally the compiler authors may decide to allow more codepoints or warn about those that have been found to cause confusion.

+For reference, a list of all the code points allowed by this lint can be found [here][unicode-set-allowed], with the script group mentioned on the right.

 ## Mixed script detection

 A new `mixed_script_idents` lint is added to the compiler.
 The default setting is to `warn`.